johnxu21/msrLab/README.md

-# Software Reengineering lab on MSR
+# Lab on MSR
-In this repo you will find the course content for lecture Mining Repositories for the course Software Re-engineering at the University of Antwerp, Belgium
+In this repo you will find the course content for lab Mining Repositories